dihoxy/BikeSharingAnalysis/README.md

 ### Data Issues
 - The datetime columns should be broken up into two columns: *date* and *time* for each datetime field (i.e. start and end)
 - We should convert the *member_casual* field into a boolean *1* or *0* for member status (1 for Member, 0 for casual)
+- If we use a spatial solution when implementing our RDMS, we need to pay special attention to how our lat and long are formatted